Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 ### Problem To Run Profile Server On Background On Linux, Nohup Crashes

-If you are having problems to run Profile Server on background on Linux, run `screen` and run Profile Server there and then detach the screen using CTRL+A, CTRL+D.
+If you are having problems to run Profile Server on background on Linux, run `screen` and run Profile Server there and then detach the screen using CTRL+A+D.